nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-03-19-migrating-source-code-with-history-to-tfs-2012-with-git-tf/index.md

 ---
 title: Migrating source code with history to TFS 2012 with Git-Tf
-description: "Learn how to migrate source code with history to TFS 2012 using Git-Tf.
-Discover robust methods for seamless transitions and efficient version control."
+description: Learn how to migrate source code with history to TFS 2012 using Git-Tf.
+Discover robust methods for seamless transitions and efficient version control.
 date: 2013-03-19
 creator: Martin Hinshelwood
 id: "9313"